Senior Gear Editor

 Paka Apu Parka $350 Waist 26.5 oz Pakafill 130 GSM Alpaca fiber Bluesign approved nylon

-Helly Hansen Urban Pro Down Coat 2.0 $475 Knee 42.3 oz 600-fill Allied Feather down Polyamide
+Helly Hansen Urban Pro Down Coat $400 Knee 42.3 oz 600-fill Allied Feather down Polyamide

 Helly Hansen Active Long Parka $350 Knee 49.3 oz Polyester Polyester

-Arc’teryx Beta Down $1,000 Waist 26.8 oz 850-fill down, CoreLoft polyester (bluesign approved) 2L GORE-TEX
+Arc’teryx Beta Down $1,000 Waist 26.8 oz 850-fill down (Bluesign approved) 2L GORE-TEX

 Winter Jackets in the Closet

 A selection of our top picks, ready for testing in Truckee, California.
-Photo: Will Sileo/The Inertia
+Photo: Will Sileo//The Inertia

 How We Tested The Best Winter Jackets

-Our two lead testers for this review were Steve Andrews and Will Sileo from The Inertia‘s Gear Team.
+Our two lead testers for this review are Steve Andrews and Will Sileo from The Inertia‘s Gear Team.
 Steve, based in coastal British Columbia, Canada, knows a thing or two about winter and staying warm in it.
 He has also seen a lot of gear, both good and bad, as The Inertia‘s lead snowboarding gear tester, and knows what to look for in a winter jacket.
 Furthermore, the coastal climate of Whistler, BC which Steve calls home, is a top-notch testing ground for winter jackets, with a mix of truly cold, and truly wet days that will push a winter jacket to its limits and show us what they’re truly made of.

 Will, who splits his time during the winters between San Francisco and Truckee, California, brings a different type of perspective to the winter jacket game – one tempered with an attention to winters that often involve rain instead of snow, as well as milder temperatures, and an emphasis on urban-ready styling.
 We also had The Inertia’s Senior Managing Editor Joe Carberry take a few winter jackets for a spin in the cold and dry mountains of Idaho, where toasty insulation is the top priority.